Download and print as a PDF (546kB pdf)

 The most common side effects and ways to manage them

-3 | Vaginal dryness or irritation | Vaginal moisturizers, such as Replens MD, Senselle or Hyalofemme, provide long-term relief |
+Possible solutions: Vaginal moisturizers, such as Replens MD, Senselle or Hyalofemme, YES creams, provide long-term relief.

-6 | Joint and muscle pain | Medication: Duloxetine, physical activity, acupuncture, maintenance of body weight |
+Possible solutions: Medication: Duloxetine, physical activity, swimming, acupuncture, maintenance of body weight.

-7 | Blood clots in veins | Physical activity.
-Look out for signs and symptoms of DVT (deep vein thrombosis). |
+Possible solutions: Physical activity.
+Look out for signs and symptoms of DVT (deep vein thrombosis).
+If you experience this, contact the oncology team and your GP as soon as possible.

-9 | Osteoporosis and effects on bone density | Calcium/Vitamin D supplements and nutritional intake, healthy eating, healthy weight, physical activity, dexa scans |
+Possible solutions: Calcium/Vitamin D supplements and nutritional intake, healthy eating, healthy weight, physical activity, dexa scans for monitoring.

-10 | Sleep disturbances | Physical activity, healthy eating, managing stress, maintaining healthy relationships and being socially active.
-Intellectual stimulation, cognitive behavioural therapy |
+Symptoms: Sleep disturbances Physical activity, healthy eating, managing stress, maintaining healthy relationships and being socially active.

 Why do I need to keep a symptom diary?